 I am a trained medicinal chemist currently working in the laboratory of Dr. Gabriela Chiosis at Memorial Sloan Kettering Cancer Center as a research faculty.
-During the past nine years, I have been working to develop novel therapeutics targeting heat shock proteins, such as Hsp90, Hsp70 and Grp94, involved in cell stress and survival which may play a critical role in the development of cancer and potentially other diseases.
-We take a chemical biology approach to investigate heat shock proteins with the ultimate goal of translating agents into the clinic for the treatment of human diseases.
-In this regard, my expertise in designing and synthesizing small-molecule inhibitors as well as biological probes for these targets has been critical to the successful outcomes of our research projects.
-I have an extensive knowledge of chemistry and an understanding of its proper application for establishing structure activity relationships (SAR) as well as a keen understanding of what is required to transform a molecule into a drug.
+During the past ten years I have been working to develop novel small-molecule therapeutics targeting disease-specific variants of heat shock proteins (HSPs), such as HSP90, GRP94 and HSP70.
+These variants are involved in cell stress and survival and may play a critical role in the development of cancer, neurodegeneration and potentially other diseases.
+We use a chemical biology approach to investigate HSPs with the ultimate goal of translating agents into the clinic for the treatment of human diseases.
+In this regard, my expertise in designing and synthesizing small molecule inhibitors as well as biological probes for these targets has been critical to the successful outcomes of our research projects.
+I have an extensive knowledge of chemistry and its proper application for establishing structure activity relationships (SAR) as well as a keen understanding of what is required to transform a molecule into a drug.
 I have also acquired knowledge of cancer biology and a belief that it is the biology which drives the successful development of any drug discovery program.
-I feel that my qualifications and experience to date put me in a position to uniquely impact the field and to potentially provide cures to cancer.
+I believe that my qualifications and experience to date put me in a position to uniquely impact the field and to potentially provide cures to cancer.